Diazblack/todo_wizard/README.md

 ```

 ### DELETE

-**Note:** the id should be added to the URL in to make the endpoint work
+Send an HTTP request to DELETE `http://localhost:4000/api/v1/todo_lists/:id` to delete the user entry
-Send a http request to DELETE `http://localhost:4000/api/v1/todo_lists/:id` to delete the user entry
+**Note:** The username should be added to the URL, to make the endpoint work
 Return a 204 when the entry is deleted, 404 in any other case

 ## Todo Items
 Endpoint to handle Todo Items information

 ### Create
-Send a http request to POST `http://localhost:4000/api/v1/todo_items` with the following JSON data
+Send an HTTP request to POST `http://localhost:4000/api/v1/todo_items` with the following JSON data

 ```json
 {